Vincibean/my-dayz-guide/guide/local-dayz-server.md

 :::

 6. Change their `load` parameter from `1` to `0`; this means that the loot (and vehicles) won't be loaded
-7. Restart your server and wait a few minues; none of the loot will spawn in
+7. Restart your server and wait a few minutes; none of the loot will spawn in
 8. After a few minutes the server will save its state and none of the loot will be there.
 Stop the server
 9. Change the `load` parameters of `<dynamic>` and `<vehicles>` back to `1`
 10. Restart the server